-Stage 3: If the member of the local community is not satisfied with the response at Stage 2, they may request a review by writing to the governance professional of the LGB of the school within 15 school days of receipt of the letter at Stage 2.
+Stage 3: If the member of the local community is not satisfied with the response at Stage 2, they may request a review by writing to the governance professional within 15 school days of receipt of the letter at Stage 2.
 Requests received outside of this time frame will only be considered if exceptional circumstances apply.
 The governance professional will usually arrange for a governor to consider the complaint alone.
 The decision at this stage will usually be sent to the member of the community within 15 school days of receipt of the request for a review.

-Stage 4: If the member of the community is dissatisfied with the decision at Stage 3, they are entitled to refer their complaint to the ESFA as outlined in Section 3.4.
+Stage 4: If the member of the community is dissatisfied with the decision at Stage 3, they are entitled to refer their complaint to the DfE as outlined in Section 3.4.